eduardoagarcia/shef/README.md

 # Shef

-Shef, a wordplay on *"shell"* and *"chef"*, is a powerful CLI tool for cooking up shell recipes without the mess.
+Shef, a wordplay on *"shell"* and *"chef"*, is a powerful CLI tool for cooking up advanced shell recipes.

 Inspired by [CyberChef](https://gchq.github.io/CyberChef), Shef allows you to pipe commands together, add interactive user prompts, loop using complex control structures, and build reusable workflows with advanced conditional logic.